puppetlabs/puppet-docs/source/puppet/5.5/resources_augeas.md

 The first is a permissions error, the second is a parse error.
 See the Augeas wiki page on [tracking down errors](https://github.com/hercules-team/augeas/wiki/Tracking-down-errors) for more information.

-The easiest way to understand how Augeas handles a particular file is to examine it using `augtool ls` and/or `augtool print`.
+The easiest way to understand how Augeas handles a particular file is to examine it using `augtool ls` or `augtool print`.
 In fact, you might want to make your changes by hand in a text editor, then use `augtool print` to give you an idea what the final result should look like.

 Here's an example of how to determine the tree structure of a file, in this case `/etc/exports`.
 This is based on examples from from the bottom of `man 5 exports`: